Axway/platform-management-docs/content/en/docs/release_notes/11_01_00_relnotes.md

 ## New features

 * Added the ability for users and organizations created through signup to delete themselves.
-This option is available on *Account Settings* for users and on a new *Manage* view under *Settings* for Organizations.
+This option is available on *Account Settings* for users and on a new *Manage* view under *Settings* for organizations.
 This ability is only available for organizations and their members with no active or expired paid subscriptions and no Support Access Code set on the organization.
 * Added the ability to view and download an event on the organization, user, and app *Activity* views as well as download the page of displayed events.